Abhishek23456/gemini-text-summarizer/README.md

 A Streamlit web application that summarizes long text or articles using **Google Gemini 2.0 Flash API**.

-Built as part of the **Junior Python/AI Developer Task 3** submission.

 ---

 ## 🚀 Live Demo